klack/klack.cloud/README.md

 # Setup
 ### Pre-requisites
-- [ ] A domain configured with Dynamic DNS, such as one from [No-IP](https://noip.com)
+- [ ] A free domain configured with Dynamic DNS, such as one from [No-IP](https://noip.com)
 - [ ] Port 443 must be allowed by your ISP
+- [ ] Port 443 and 32400 must be forwarded to your machine from your router
 - [ ] SMTP server settings from your ISP
-- [ ] Configure your router to forward port 443 and 32400 to your machine
 - [ ] A [paid VPN subscription](https://protonvpn.com/) if you wish to use "Download Managers"
   - Login to your VPN provider and [download a wireguard.conf file](https://protonvpn.com/support/wireguard-configurations/)
   - Place it at `./config/wireguard/wg0.conf`

 ### Notes
 - Since you are using a self-signed cert, you will need to accept a security exception in your browser for each service.
-- If you are running your server on a separate machine, you must edit the hosts file on your local machine to point all `klack.internal` domains to your server.
-Copy the contents of `./config/hosts/hosts` to your machine and replace `127.0.0.1` with your server IP.

 ### Run the following commands to begin
 ```bash